uraich/MicroPython_IoTDemos/README.md

 * **adcAndLed**: Switches the LED on and off and measures the light seen on the photo resistor, which is printed on the screen

 ## The Cayenne programs
 The Cayenne programs are based on the hardware access code.
-They first connect to WiFi and the to the Cayenne MQTT server: mqtt.mydevices.com.
+They first connect to WiFi and then to the Cayenne MQTT server: mqtt.mydevices.com.
 The sensors are read out in a similar way to what is done in the hardware access programs and the results are published on Cayenne.
 In case of the actuators, a callback function is registered with the Cayenne client.
 This callback is notified when a change on the Cayenne widgets (slider or button) arrises and the corresponding action is taken on the hardware.

 Example: a color slider is moved on Cayenne: the corresponding color on the ws2812 rgb LED changes.